People ask this question more than any other. I’ve heard it hundreds of times:

 Have you ever been sick?

 East Asia really did a number on me in 2011.
 In the space of a few months I had dysentery, a stomach parasite, a brutal ear infection and dengue fever.
 But now that the sweating and shivering are over, I’m as healthy as a horse.

 Where do you sleep?

 Anywhere as long as it’s safe.
 I’m a big believer in free camping so I try to sleep outside whenever possible.
 I’ve slept in fields, abandoned buildings, forests, gravel pits, cemeteries and under bridges.
 You name it, I’ve probably pitched a tent there.
 If I can’t find a spot outside, I’ll gladly surf a couch or crash on somebody’s floor.

 Where do you shower?
 You do shower, right?

 I’ll take a shower anywhere and as often as I can.
 Lakes and rivers are my favourite bathtubs, but I’m not opposed to sneaking a freebie at a campground or a YMCA.
 People sometimes invite me into their homes, too, which is fantastic.

 How do you communicate in other countries?

-Some people pick up languages easily.
-I don’t.
-Besides English I speak basic French and Spanish, plus the small amount of Farsi I managed to pick up in the Middle East.
-For most countries, I learn a few simple phrases and hope they carry me to the next border.
+Poorly.
+Besides English I speak basic French and Spanish.
+I was also able to learn some Farsi in Iran and Bahasa in Indonesia.
+For most countries, I memorize a few simple phrases and hope they carry me to the next border.
 My secret weapon, when all else fails, is this little gem.
 It has been a lifesaver.